 The MRCT Center continues to build capacity for training on many different topics.

-Current projects in this focus area include:
+projects in this focus area include:

 The MRCT Center co-led an effort to convene a group of diverse stakeholders to align and harmonize the many focused statements relating to core competencies for clinical research professionals into a single, high-level set of standards that could be adopted globally and serve as a framework for defining professional competency throughout the clinical research enterprise.
-The MRCT Center is now leading the Joint Task Force for Clinical Trials Competency to adapt and evolve the Framework to meet the needs of its stakeholders globally.
+The MRCT Center is now leading the Joint Task Force for Clinical Trial Competency to adapt and evolve the Framework to meet the needs of its stakeholders globally.
 Read more

 Data Monitoring Committee Training

 Countries in which global clinical trials are conducted are often underrepresented in the Data Monitoring Committees (DMCs) that oversee these trials.
 Recognizing the need for greater engagement from emerging economies, the MRCT Center created a training program aiming to engage motivated individuals to become DMC champions within their home country and to participate in DMCs for multi-regional clinical trials.
 Read more

 Past international trainings, in collaboration with local partners, have included:

 |Since Feb 2020||Online||Mass General Brigham Office of Continuing Professional Development & Implementation Science||ICH GCP and MRCTs|

 |Since Nov 2014||Online||The Global Health Network||Essential Elements of Ethics|

 |Training on Good Clinical Practice (GCP) and Multi-Regional Clinical Trials (MRCT)|